estruyf/doctor/readme.md

 If you want, you can define the site its look and feel.
 This needs to be done on global level in the `doctor.json` file.

 - **siteDesign**: `SiteDesign` - Allows you to set the theme and header/footer chrome
+  - **logo**: `string` - The path to your logo you want to use for the site.
+If the value is empty `""` it will be used to unset the site its logo.
   - **theme**: `string` - The name of the theme to set
   - **chrome**: `Chrome` - Settings for the header/footer chrome
     - **headerLayout**: `string` - Specifies the header layout to set on the site.
 Options: `Standard|Compact|Minimal|Extended`.